Europe - Florence

 For a comprehensive review of the Europe market, click below:

-Hotel transactions in Florence rebounded strongly in 2021, mostly driven by international private investors.
+The hotel transactions space in Florence was very strong in 2021, mostly driven by international private investors.
 The 212-room Hilton Metropole and 121-room Hilton Garden Inn Novoli were acquired by British investment firm Pygmalion Capital in April 2021 for an undisclosed amount.
-Real estate investor Hines acquired the regeneration project of the Manifattura Tabacchi in December 2021 for €80 million and intends to develop new student housing with more than 500 beds.
-Other transactions include the sale of the 115-room NH Anglo American in April 2021 to Castello SGR and of the 173-room 25hours in November 2021 to Invesco.
+Real estate investor Hines acquired the regeneration project of the Manifattura Tabacchi in December 2021 for €80 million with the intention of developing new student housing with more than 500 beds.
+Other transactions include the sale of the 115-room NH Anglo American in April 2021 to Castello SGR and the 173-room 25hours in November 2021 to Invesco.
+No hotel transactions took place in Florence in 2022 or 2023.

 Change In Value For Market: (€Euro)